Are you trying to source quality traditional foods and supplements? The Food Renegade shopping guide can help!

 While some of these may contain a compromise ingredient or two, they are all wholesome enough that we rely on them for quick snacks or super-fast meals.

-Nuts: These sprouted almonds are a perfect grab-n-go, highly digestible snack.
+Nuts: These raw, soaked almonds, cashews, and walnuts are a perfect grab-n-go, highly digestible snack.

 Pemmican: I adore pemmican made from grass-fed beef, berries, and honey.
 I buy these Paleo snacks online here.